civiccc/react-waypoint/README.md

 [boundary](#offsets-and-boundaries), then the `onEnter` or `onLeave` callbacks will be called.

-When children are passed, then the waypoint's size will be determined by the size of the contained children.
+When children are passed, the waypoint's size will be determined by the size of a div wrapping the contained children (or, with `noWrapper={true}`, the size of the child element you pass).
 The `onEnter` callback will be called when *any* part of the children is visible in the viewport.
 The `onLeave` callback will be called when *all* children have exited the viewport.
+(Note that this is measured only on a single axis; strangely positioned elements may not work as expected).

 Deciding whether to pass children or not will depend on your use case.
 One example of when passing children is useful is for a scrollspy.
 Imagine if you